blackgirlinfosec/windows-domain-controller-lab/README.md

 - Subnet Mask: `255.255.255.0`
 - DNS Server: `127.0.0.1`

-🔍 **Why this matters:** You're creating a private lab environment.
-This keeps your VM off the public internet.
+🔍 **Why this matters:** Creating a private lab environment.
+This keeps the VM off the public internet.
 Using `127.0.0.1` as DNS means the server will refer to itself for name resolution.

 ---